rexlManu/la-dpsmeter/README.md

 ### Third step: Configure and run the container

-This fork requires you to pull the code, update the config.yml file, build the image locally, and run that local image.

 First, clone the repository so you have the code locally on the machine that will run the meter:

 ```powershell